 WHO IS THIS COURSE FOR?

-Morton described: ‘If you look at the make-up of students this semester we have an artist who has done a Masters in sculpture, an urban planner who also studies philosophy, an architect working in the field, an engineer, and drone pilot from the regions.
+Morton described: ‘If you look at the make-up of students last semester we have an artist who has done a Masters in sculpture, an urban planner who also studies philosophy, an architect working in the field, an engineer, and drone pilot from the regions.
 It is that cross-section that is really interesting and feeds each other in interesting ways.’

 ‘This course is not just for artists interested in breaking into making public artworks; it equally might attract someone working in council or a festival director or a curator.’